icipe-official/vectoratlas-software-code/docs/System Test Script/system-test-script.md

 > **TC-7.8 - Role requests can be made**<br>
 > **DATE:** 07/02/2023<br>
 > **TESTER:** Colin Turner<br>
-> **PRE-CONDITION/ASSUMPTIONS:** Tester should be logged in with an account that doesn't have all roles assigned to it
+> **PRE-CONDITION/ASSUMPTIONS:** Tester is logged in with an account that doesn't have all roles assigned to it
 >
 > | REF ID(s): | [258](https://github.com/icipe-official/vectoratlas-software-code/issues/258) | OVERALL RESULT: | Pass |
 > | ------------ | --------- | --------- | ------|